 What Is Sleep Paralysis?
-And What You Should Do if You Have It
+Plus, What You Should Do if You Have It

 Ever wake up in the middle of the night completely paralyzed but totally cognizant of the fact that you can’t move your limbs?
 Chances are you’ve experienced sleep paralysis.
 Here, a breakdown on the ever-so-elusive sleep disorder and what you can do if you have it.